Coline-Marie Orliac

-Coline-Marie Orliac (born 1989) is a harpist from Antibes, France.
+Coline-Marie Orliac (born 1989) is a French harpist.
 A graduate of the Curtis Institute of Music, she has performed with leading orchestras including the Berlin Philharmonic.

 Musical education

 Orliac studied at the Nice Conservatoire, receiving two diplomas of musical studies and first prizes in harp and piano.
 She went on to the Curtis Institute of Music, where she studied with Judy Loman, former principal of the Toronto Symphony, and Elizabeth Hainen, principal of the Philadelphia Orchestra.
 She received a Bachelor of Music degree and was awarded the Joan Hutton Landis Award for Excellence in Academics.
 Ms. Orliac performed frequently with the Curtis Symphony Orchestra, Curtis Opera Theatre orchestra, and on the Curtis Student Recital Series.
 While at Curtis, she participated in master classes with María-Luisa Rayan, Isabelle Perrin, Yolanda Kondonassis, Gretchen van Hoesen, and Lionel Party, and she performed in a concert sponsored by the Philadelphia Harp Society.
 She has also studied with Elizabeth Fontan-Binoche; Judith Liber, former principal harp of the Israel Philharmonic Orchestra; Isabelle Moretti from the Paris Conservatoire; Marie-Pierre Langlamet, principal harp of the Berlin Philharmonic; and with Susann McDonald and Elzbieta Szmyt at Indiana University, USA.